jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 #### **Apach' Hut's** traditional management:

 **Apach' Hut** was the favorite pizza food delivery brand in the Silicon Valley for the past decade.
 Everyone love the quality of their pizzas, the staff and its clean online menu.
 Everyone recognise that the on-call delivery of **Apach' Hut** is usually pleasing, but it simply can't cope the amount of clients during rush hours.
-From an external point of view, it looks like the pizza delivering process is satured very quickly at lunch time.
+From an external point of view, it looks like the pizza delivering process is saturated very quickly at lunch time.
 Their web-service becomes equally unreachable.
 On contrary, some pretend that **Ngin O' Pepperonix** is flawless on these points.

 ##### In the kitchen:
 Let's take a look on how is a phone request served in **Apach' Hut**: